Scholarships and Awards Instructions

 All award applications require an official transcript.
 This may be the trickiest part of the application for you, because it requires someone else, your registrar, to send something to us on your behalf.
 There are two ways to send us your transcript: electronic and by post.
 We prefer electronic transcripts so long as they are official transcripts from your registrar's office.
 If your school does not offer this, you can have your registrar send an official transcript to our Post Office Box in West Monroe, LA.

 Once we have received your transcript, the status will change from "Not Received" to "Received" with the date we processed your transcript.
 Please allow 1-2 weeks for processing.

 Congratulations!
 You have completed your scholarship or award application.
-We look forward to seeing you in Houston this July.
-In the mean time, finish your semester Strong, and help your patients, your schoolmates, and yourself find Purpose in the work you do.
+We look forward to seeing you in New Orleans this July to leave your L.E.G.A.C.Y. on the world of pharmacy!

 February 25, 2018